| John M. Sarkissian|

 - JAmml Media: Multimedia Productions, 2011-Present.

-Stereo films, DVD's, posters and photography.
+3D (stereo) shows, DVD's, posters and photography.

 - Poetry - Reading, not writing.
 Favourites include John Donne, John Keats and Shakespeare, of course.